Terms and Conditions of Sale and Supply (England & Wales law)

 4.1

-Unless otherwise agreed in writing, delivery is made under INCOTERMS® 2020 as follows, depending on the shipping method selected:
+Unless otherwise agreed in writing, delivery is made under Incoterms® 2020 as follows, depending on the shipping method selected:

 4.1.1